mattiapdo/brain_network_study_during_rest_state/README.md

 We say a network to be a **small world network** when

-- for any given node, neighbors of that node are likely to be neighbors of each other (read: clustering coefficient close to 1)
+- for any given node, neighbors of that node are likely to be neighbors of each other (read: high clustering coefficient)

 - the average distance L between two nodes (average shortest path) scales as the logarithm of the number of nodes in the network
   $$
   L \sim \log N
   $$

 #### Small World Network Index